jmcanana/aws_iot-data_logger/README.md

 # aws_iot-data_logger
 Sample AWS IoT Thing.
-Please see tutroial in the included pdf document.
+Please see tutorial in the included pdf document.